Wedding Photography at Southwark Register Office

-A passionate and dynamic first kiss: The Garden Room at Southwark Register Office provided the perfect backdrop for it.
+A passionate and dynamic first kiss: The Garden Room at Southwark Register Office provided the perfect backdrop.

 South London Wedding Venue Location

-Southwark Register Office (often mistakenly referred to as Registry) is set back from the busy Peckham Road.
-It is ideal for your small wedding between Camberwell and Peckham and not far from Denmark Hill.
+Southwark Register Office (Camberwell House) is set back from the busy Peckham Road.
+It is ideal for your small wedding.
+It is located between Camberwell and Peckham and not far from Denmark Hill.

 Grooms get emotional too, few more so than Nathaniel, at the beginning of his marriage to Sally…